 Unfortunately for everyone, hackers and con artists have become quite skilled at what they do during the past decade or so.
 They are now able to steal your identity with seemingly insignificant bits of information (like your name and address).
 They can accumulate thousands of dollars worth of debt using your name so fast that you likely won’t know that it’s happened until it’s too late.

-If you choose a business structure such as a sole proprietorship, then you’ll be required to register your information with the Mississippi Secretary of State.
-The Secretary of State’s office will then put the information on their website, therefore adding it to the public record.
-This means that anyone can access your information, even people who would use it for their criminal activities.
+If you choose a business structure like a sole proprietorship, you’ll be required to register your information with the Mississippi Secretary of State.
+The Secretary of State’s office will then put the information on their website, adding it to the public record.
+This means that anyone can access your information, even people who would use it for criminal activities.

-When you form an LLC, however, you have the option to protect all of your personal information.
+When you form an LLC, you have the option to protect all of your personal information.

 You can do this by hiring what’s known as an LLC formation service.
 Along with providing all of the business formation services you need to establish your Mississippi LLC with the Secretary of State, they also register their own information with the Secretary of State so that yours remains confidential and away from the prying eyes of criminals.